hashgraph/stablecoin-studio/web/README.md

 ## ENV vars

+Copy the provided `.env.sample` to `.env` and edit as necessary.

 The ENV file contains the following parameters:

 - **REACT_APP_LOG_LEVEL**: defines the log level the application is going to apply to filter the logs been displayed in the browser's console.
-The default value is "TRACE".
+The default value is "ERROR".
-- **REACT_APP_FACTORIES**: This var is required if you want to create a new stablecoin.
+- **REACT_APP_FACTORIES**: This var is required if you want to create a new stable coin.
 The var must be a JSON array with a factory id in Hedera format `0.0.XXXXX` per environment.
 ```
-'[{"Environment":"mainnet","STABLE_COIN_FACTORY_ADDRESS":"0.0.1234567"},{"Environment":"testnet","STABLE_COIN_FACTORY_ADDRESS":"0.0.3950554"},{"Environment":"previewnet","STABLE_COIN_FACTORY_ADDRESS":"0.0.239703"}]'
+REACT_APP_FACTORIES='[{"Environment":"mainnet","STABLE_COIN_FACTORY_ADDRESS":"0.0.1234567"},{"Environment":"testnet","STABLE_COIN_FACTORY_ADDRESS":"0.0.3950554"},{"Environment":"previewnet","STABLE_COIN_FACTORY_ADDRESS":"0.0.239703"}]'
 ```
-If the env var is not setted when you click in "Create a new Stablecoin" will show an alert.
+If the env var is not set when you click in "Create a new Stable coin" will show an alert.
 ![image](https://user-images.githubusercontent.com/114951681/229088627-369506c3-9c28-435c-9e44-d8908f8a15ab.png)
 You can use our [deployed factories](https://github.com/hashgraph/hedera-accelerator-stablecoin#deploying-the-stable-coin-factories).
 - **GENERATE_SOURCEMAP**: This is a proprietary Create React App configuration.You can read more information in its documentation.[Create React App documentation](https://create-react-app.dev/docs/advanced-configuration/)